vorlif/spreak/README.md

 # Spreak ![Test status](https://github.com/vorlif/spreak/workflows/Test/badge.svg) [![MIT license](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE) [![PkgGoDev](https://pkg.go.dev/badge/github.com/vorlif/spreak)](https://pkg.go.dev/github.com/vorlif/spreak) [![Go Report Card](https://goreportcard.com/badge/github.com/vorlif/spreak)](https://goreportcard.com/report/github.com/vorlif/spreak) [![codecov](https://codecov.io/gh/vorlif/spreak/branch/main/graph/badge.svg?token=N1O0ZE1OFW)](https://codecov.io/gh/vorlif/spreak) ![MinVersion](https://img.shields.io/badge/Go-1.16+-blue)

-Flexible translation and humanization library for Go based on the concepts behind gettext.
+Flexible translation and humanization library for Go, based on the concepts behind gettext.
 Requires Go 1.16+.

 ### Why another library?

 There are already many good libraries for Go, which allow to localize an application.
 However, I always came to a point where I was dissatisfied.
-Either they use a *self defined format*, which could not be edited with common tools, especially not with the common online tools.
+Either they use a self defined format, which could not be edited with common tools.
-Some libraries only support *one language at a time* or are *full of mutexes*.
+Some libraries only support one language at a time or are use lot of mutexes.
 And no tool could *easily extract the strings* to be translated.
-I wanted to solve all these problems with spreak and have oriented myself on existing libraries.
+I wanted to try to solve these things for me and that's how spreak came out.

 ### Features